Sign into your account

 Wendy Disbrow was appointed president and chief executive officer of St. James Hospital in July 2022, after serving in an interim capacity beginning in March 2022.

-Disbrow recently served as vice president, physician network, for Finger Lakes Health, which operates Geneva General Hospital and Soldiers & Sailors Memorial Hospital (Penn Yan), among other community healthcare services.
-Other previous positions include chief administrative officer for FLH Medical PC, a multi-specialty physician group, and administrator for Interlakes Orthopaedic Surgery, both in Geneva.
-She has more than 15 years of experience in nursing staff and nurse-manager roles.
+Her other previous positions include chief administrative officer for FLH Medical PC, a multi-specialty physician group, and administrator for Interlakes Orthopaedic Surgery, both in Geneva, New York.
+She has more than 15 years of experience in nursing staff and nurse manager roles.

 Teresa Donohue,